3rd County of London Yeomanry (Sharpshooters): Imperial Yeomanry

 On 13 December 1899, the decision to allow volunteer forces serve in the Second Boer War was made.
 Due to the string of defeats during Black Week in December 1899, the British government realised that they were going to need more troops than just the regular army, thus issuing a Royal Warrant on 24 December 1899.
 This warrant officially created the Imperial Yeomanry.
-The 18th Battalion was raised on 7 March 1900 by the Earl of Dunraven and designated as "Sharpshooters".
+At the suggestion of Henry Seton-Karr, MP, the 18th Battalion was raised on 7 March 1900, funded by the Earl of Dunraven and designated as "Sharpshooters".
 Unlike most IY battalions, which were formed from the existing Yeomanry regiments providing service companies of approximately 115 men each, the Sharpshooters were selected from volunteers who could prove their skill with a rifle and their horsemanship.
 The 18th Battalion comprised 67th, 71st and 75th (Sharpshooters) Companies recruited in London and 70th (Scottish or HQ) Company recruited in Scotland.

+The battalion was formally inspected by the Prince of Wales outside Chelsea Barracks on 29 March 1900, and left Southampton on the SS Galeka in early April, arriving in South Africa later the same month.

 The experiment was considered a success, and in 1901 three further battalions were raised by the Sharpshooters Committee: